w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Statement Distribution Message {#net-msg-statement-distribution}

-The statement distribution message is sent as part of the validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-collator-protocol-message)) indicates the validity vote of a validator for a given candidate, described further in [Section 8.2.1](chapter-anv#sect-candidate-statements).
+The statement distribution message is sent as part of the validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-collator-protocol-message)) indicates the validity vote of a validator for a given candidate, described further in [Section -sec-num-ref-](chapter-anv#sect-candidate-statements).
 The statement distribution message, ${M}$, is of varying type of the following format:

 $$
 {M}={\left\lbrace\begin{matrix}{0}&->&{\left({B}_{{h}},{S}\right)}\\{1}&->&{S}_{{m}}\end{matrix}\right.}